finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup

 ## Backlog
+- Tech: GitHub Actions CI/CD with Android, Windows, and Linux
 - Tech: Use Json.Net schema
 - Tech: Google Play Instant
 - Android Searchbar Widget